dphfox/wolf/docs/design/06-tables.md

 ## Numbered pairs

-Structs can contain *implicitly numbered* data instead.
+Tables can contain *implicitly numbered* data instead.
 Each value is given a key based on its position in the struct, starting at `0`.

 Expressions are listed directly, rather than with identifiers.